denics/kosmtik/README.md

 version of Node.js.
 You can use a Node.js version manager (like [NVM](https://github.com/creationix/nvm)) to help.

+It is important to note that you need to build Kosmtik using node@6

     npm -g install kosmtik

 This might need root/Administrator rights.
 If you cannot install globally